G14 (CounterAct Day acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg)

 Generic Name: acetaminophen/dextromethorphan/guaifenesin/phenylephrine

 This pill with imprint "G14" is Yellow, Elliptical / Oval and has been identified as Counteract day acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg.
-It is manufactured by Melaleuca, Inc..
+It is supplied by Melaleuca, Inc..

 CounterAct Day is used in the treatment of cold symptoms; influenza and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 CounterAct Day acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: